umgbhalla/starred/README.md

 ## Lua

+- [Gbox4/dotfiles](https://github.com/Gbox4/dotfiles) - dotfiles for arch config
 - [simrat39/symbols-outline.nvim](https://github.com/simrat39/symbols-outline.nvim) - A tree like view for symbols in Neovim using the Language Server Protocol.
 Supports all your favourite languages.
 - [echasnovski/mini.nvim](https://github.com/echasnovski/mini.nvim) - Neovim plugin with collection of minimal, independent, and fast Lua modules dedicated to improve Neovim (version 0.5 and higher) experience
 - [Xuyuanp/scrollbar.nvim](https://github.com/Xuyuanp/scrollbar.nvim) - scrollbar for neovim
 - [ojroques/nvim-bufdel](https://github.com/ojroques/nvim-bufdel) - A Neovim plugin to improve buffer deletion
-- [blackCauldron7/surround.nvim](https://github.com/blackCauldron7/surround.nvim) - A surround text object plugin for neovim written in lua.
 - [kabinspace/AstroVim](https://github.com/kabinspace/AstroVim) - AstroVim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins
 - [ayamir/nvimdots](https://github.com/ayamir/nvimdots) - A well configured and structured Neovim.
 - [andweeb/presence.nvim](https://github.com/andweeb/presence.nvim) - Discord Rich Presence for Neovim